-A: Under copyright law in India, the United States, and perhaps other countries as well, the term of copyright extends for sixty years from the beginning of the first calendar year after the photograph was taken.
+A: Under copyright law in India, the United States, and perhaps other countries as well, the copyright expires on the last day of the calendar year 70 years after the author's death.
 When copyright expires, the formerly copyrighted material enters into the public domain and can be used by anyone without any permissions required as far as copyright is concerned.
-However, the Trust requests anyone who uses Baba photographs which are in the public domain to properly identify the original copyright holder as well as the photographer in any credits or acknowledgements
+However, the Trust requests anyone who uses Baba photographs which are in the public domain to properly identify the original copyright holder as well as the photographer in any credits or acknowledgements.